 Keep a close eye on your impressions, engagement, and pin clicks.
 Analyze high-performing pins and replicate their success.
 Consider promoting top pins to give them an extra boost.

 With your “business” profile on Pinterest, your dashboard should look like this:

 If you click analytics > overview, you’ll land on this page:

 This is where you can track your impressions, engagement, and pin clicks over a period of time.
 Impressions occur when someone sees your pin, engagement is a comment, and a pin click occurs whenever someone clicks and opens up the pin.

 We recommend you set a date every month (like the first Monday of every month) and review the stats on your dashboard and take note of what pins worked best and worst for you.

 So next time you plan Pinterest content, emulate the pins that worked best for you and you should see steady growth in your reach.

-Pros and Cons of Pinterest Affiliate Marketing
+Pros and Cons of Using Pinterest for Affiliate Marketing

 Alright, let’s settle this with some overall pros and cons.